Best quality photo export for instagram

 OS X Preview can resize your images (even in batch) most noticeably without investing in special RAW developing software.

-In that tab, make sure that the longest side of your image is set to 1920 pixels.
+In that tab, make sure that you set the longest side of your image to 1920 pixels (whatever aspect ratio).
 Resolution is not really important.

 To perform a batch resize, you can either open Preview from the Dock and File > Open your images.
-Consequently, all of your images should open in Preview’s left sidebar.
+All of your images should open in Preview’s left sidebar.

 Finally, select all the images by clicking on the Edit menu.
-Select All, you’ll see that all your images are highlighted.
+Select All, you’ll see that it highlights all your images.

 Now follow step 2 and 3 to get all your images Instagram ready!